 Comment on the Bill is broadly split into three groups.
 Some MPs, small suppliers and consumer groups are in favour of an absolute cap, to protect consumers from overcharging.
 Some MPs and an energy supplier are in favour of a relative price cap, to prevent the alleged practice of offering cheap deals but then rolling customers onto expensive tariffs.
 Some MPs and large energy companies are opposed to the cap, saying it may harm competition.

-The Bill completed Committee Stage unamended on 15 March 2018 and Report Stage is scheduled for 30 April 2018.
+The Bill passed the House of Commons stages without amendments.
+During the scrutiny by the House of Lords, the Bill was amended.
+The Commons are due to consider the Lords’ amendment on 18 July 2018.
 Ofgem have said they will need five months to implement a cap and the Government want the cap in place for the winter of 2018/19.

 Commons Briefing papers CBP-8242